shane031/klipper-for-cnc/README.md

 # Fork notes: 7+axis and more

-Config examples at the next section.
+> Find the associated configuration examples at the following sections.

 This fork implements: